Stitch Fix factory employee.

 Upholding responsible standards

 We’re responsible for creating the change we want to see in the world.
 It starts with establishing an ethical supply chain and taking measurable action toward a healthier planet.
+From our suppliers to the materials we work with, we are committed to using the power of our data, resources, and partnerships to catalyze change.

 How we create